Home Blog Product Info Everything You Need To Know About Pipe Plugs

 WHAT NEEDS TO BE CONSIDERED WHEN SELECTING A PIPE PLUG?

-• The Diameter of the Pipe: Carefully measure the inside diameter of the pipe you’ll be working with, recording the dimension in both inches and millimetres, as plug measurements can be in both imperial and metric sizes.
+- The Diameter of the Pipe: Carefully measure the inside diameter of the pipe you’ll be working with – don’t guess/estimate.

 Every job is different and must be carefully examined to ensure the safest procedure for each circumstance encountered.